top of page

 I can’t really recall the specifics.
 But, it was a Big One.

 Also, don’t rightly remember exactly how many bands were in the runnin’ for it at the start of the whole selection process.
 All I do know is that in the end it got down to just two bands: Paul’s “Soul, Inc.” and, yep….you got it.
 By some miracle from heaven.
-Me n’ my boyz in “Cookin’ Mama.”
+Me, Vince, and Lou in 3-pc “Cookin’ Mama.”

 Nope.